1952 Fender Telecaster

 it features a beautifully aged finish with some light play wear.

-Complete with some original owner provenance and its rare thermometer case.
+Complete with its rare thermometer case.

 1951 Fender Telecaster Patent